Kitchen Extension Builders in Forest Hill (SE23)

 Kitchen Extensions Tip for Forest Hill Homeowners

 Lewisham Council covers Forest Hill.
 The conservation area around the town centre has design requirements for visible alterations, but most residential streets are outside it.
-The hillside location means some gardens slope, which affects the extension floor level relative to the existing house — we design a threshold detail that handles the level change smoothly.
+The hillside location means some gardens slope, which affects the extension floor level relative to the existing house.
+We design a threshold detail that handles the level change smoothly.
 The subsoil in SE23 is a mix of London Clay and Thanet Sand, with ground conditions varying depending on elevation.
 Properties near mature trees around the Horniman Gardens may need deeper foundations.

-Three patterns cover most of what we build in SE23.
-Single-storey rear extension on a Victorian terrace is the most common.
-The terraces along Devonshire Road, Honor Oak Road, and the streets towards Honor Oak Park have classic narrow rear kitchens that get transformed by 4-5 metre rear extensions with bifold doors and roof lanterns.
-Cost is £55,000-£85,000 including structural steelwork, foundations (varies between London Clay on lower ground and Thanet Sand on the hill), glazing, electrics, plumbing, and finishes.
-Build time 12-14 weeks.
-Lewisham's permitted development process is straightforward for the standard 3-metre rear extension.
-Wraparound extension on wider Victorian terraces around Stanstead Road combines a side return infill with a rear extension.
-Cost is £70,000-£110,000.
-Build time 14-16 weeks.
+The terraces along Devonshire Road, Honor Oak Road, and the streets towards Honor Oak Park have narrow rear kitchens that get transformed by 4-5 metre rear extensions with bifold doors and roof lanterns.
+The work includes structural steelwork, foundations on either London Clay or Thanet Sand, glazing, electrics, plumbing, and finishes.
+Build time is 12-14 weeks.
+Wraparound extensions on wider Victorian terraces around Stanstead Road combine a side return infill with a rear extension and take 14-16 weeks.
 Party wall agreements with both neighbours are required because the side return shares a boundary wall.
-Rear extension on an Edwardian semi is the third pattern.
-The Edwardian semis around the upper streets towards Sydenham Hill have wider plots that allow rear extensions of 4-6 metres without breaching the 50% garden coverage rule.
-Cost is £60,000-£95,000.
-Build time 12-14 weeks.
-Cavity walls (typical of Edwardian semis) make insulation tie-in straightforward during the extension, achieving U-value 0.18-0.21 W/m²K without losing internal floor area.

-Forest Hill falls under Lewisham Council.
 Permitted development covers the standard 3-metre rear extension on terraces (or 4 metres on semis), with eaves up to 3 metres and overall height up to 4 metres.
-We submit a Lawful Development Certificate (£103, 6-8 weeks at Lewisham) for written confirmation.
-Larger extensions need full planning.
-Lewisham typically determines applications in 8-10 weeks.
-The council operates an online planning portal and a pre-application advice service that's worth using on borderline cases.
+We submit a Lawful Development Certificate (£129, 6-8 weeks at Lewisham) for written confirmation.
+Larger extensions need full planning; Lewisham typically determines applications in 8-10 weeks.
 The Forest Hill Conservation Area covers parts of the town centre and surrounding streets.
-Within the area, exterior alterations need sympathetic design — front-facing changes need careful consideration, rear extensions are usually fine because they're not visible from the street.
-We check the conservation area boundary on the Lewisham planning portal at the survey before quoting.
-Lewisham Council has Article 4 directions in some streets that remove specific permitted development rights.
-They usually affect front-of-property changes rather than rear extensions, but we verify the planning status of each property before quoting.
-Building Control inspections happen at foundation, drainage, structure, insulation, and completion stages.
-Lewisham Building Control charges £400-£600 for an extension inspection process.
-The completion certificate is delivered at handover and is what proves the work is compliant when you sell or remortgage.
+Rear extensions are usually approved because they're not visible from the street, but front-facing changes need more consideration.
+Lewisham Article 4 directions in some streets remove specific permitted development rights, mainly affecting front-of-property changes, but we verify the planning status of each property before quoting.

 Kitchen Extensions in Forest Hill: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

-All Well managed our project from start to finish.
-The fixed-price contract meant no surprises, and the result is stunning.
+“All Well managed our project from start to finish.
+The fixed-price contract meant no surprises, and the result is stunning.”

 Verified Customer